Hib vaccine

 • Hib vaccine is part of the New Zealand Immunisation Schedule and is offered free to babies.
 It is also offered free to children and adults with a weakened immune system, or those who have had their spleen removed, who are at high risk of Hib disease.

-• In New Zealand there are 3 different brands of Hib vaccine – Infanrix-hexa®, Hiberix® and Act-HIB®.
+• In Aotearoa New Zealand there are 3 different brands of Hib vaccine – Infanrix-hexa®, Hiberix® and Act-HIB®.

 • Hib disease is infection caused by the bacteria Haemophilus influenzae.
 These bacteria live in the nose and throat of most healthy people without causing illness.
 They are easily passed from person to person by coughing, sneezing and close contact.